kevinvandewalker-eng/prismogenesis-whale-hunt/README.md

 I was babysitting my 5 year old grandson.
-He asked by about rainbows.
+He asked me about rainbows.
 I showed him a 6 inch long dispersive prism and demonstrated how it makes a rainbow.

 I told him light bends inside a dispersive prism due to the interaction between the electromagnetic field of the light and the electric fields of the electrons within the prism material.

 Then I used an anology so he could understand it at his level.
 We started talking about sunlight, photons, and the creation of the universe.
 I told him about the big bang theory and he asked what I thought.

-So that's how I came up with the Prismogenesis
+So that's how I came up with the Prismogenesis Hypothesis.
-Hypothesis.

 Combine a prism with genesis to imagine how a massive black hole warps time into a simultaneous infinate state where time ends and starts.

 And then infinity refracts through the prism of space that has been compressed into singularity within a massive black hole from which it may a generate a multiverse of different dimensions.
 Similar to the way light separates into its component colors